alexkroman/assembly-notes/README.md

 1. **Open Assembly Notes** and go to **Settings**
 2. **In the Slack Integration section**, click **"Connect to Slack"**
 3. **This will open a browser window** to authorize the connection
-4. **Grant permissions** and you'll be redirected back to Assembly Notes
+4. **Grant permissions** and you'll see a success page
+5. **Close the browser window** and return to Assembly Notes
-5. **Select your preferred channels** where meeting summaries should be posted
+6. **Select your preferred channels** where meeting summaries should be posted

+> **Technical Note**: Assembly Notes creates a temporary local server (`localhost:3000`) to securely handle the OAuth callback.
+This is automatically managed and requires no additional setup.

 ### Step 5: Using Private Channels & Direct Messages (Optional)

 **For Private Channels:**

 1. **Invite the bot** to your private channel: `/invite @assembly-notes`
 2. **Refresh channels** in Assembly Notes settings to see the private channel
 3. **Select the private channel** as your preferred posting destination

 **For Direct Messages:**

 1. **The bot can send DMs** to any user in your workspace automatically
 2. **Select a user** as your posting destination to receive private meeting summaries
 3. **Meeting summaries** will be sent directly to that user's DMs